Phoenix CubeSat Mission

 h) SORTIE (Astra LLC)- 17:40:00 GMT

 The science payload is the Tau 2 640 LWIR (Longwave Infrared) camera, which is an uncooled microbolometer developed by FLIR Technologies.
 The camera offers a 640 x 512 pixel resolution, and a 6.2° x 5.0° FOV (Field of View), which correlates to a ground footprint of 43.5 km x 35 km at an altitude of 400 km.
 A lens of 100 m/pixel has been selected in order to provide an angular resolution up to 68 m/pixel to clearly define the smallest Local Climate Zone, within the selected areas of the city.
 One image will be taken during each pass over a city.
 Slewing conducted by the ADCS system during imaging will be used to mitigate image blur.
 Due to time constraints, the camera will operate in the unfiltered wavelength range of 7-14 µm.

 Figure 8: Illustration of FLIR Tau camera (image credit: FLIR Technologies, ASU)

-A ground station will intercept the telemetry (health data and images) from the satellite when it passes overhead as well as uplink operations schedules for taking images and performing other maintenance operations.
+While Phoenix is in orbit, all mission operations will be managed by the student team at ASU.
+The ASU ground station will will be utilized to intercept the telemetry (health beacons and images) from the satellite when it passes overhead as well as uplink operations schedules for taking images and performing other maintenance operations.
 The ASU Ground Station will be the primary resource for communicating with the spacecraft to uplink commands and downlink housekeeping telemetry and images.
 UHF communications are supported by the ICOM-9100 UHF transceiver, the KPC-9612+ TNC, and a set of Yagi antennas.

 Embry Riddle Aeronautical University, located in Prescott, AZ will serve as the backup ground station for UHF communications in the event where the ASU ground station is not operable.